JAYARAJ2014/tf-lambda-apigw/README.md

 # Terraform + Lambda functions + API Gateway

 I have created this sample to explain the end to end process to my peers and friends.
-This sample is created by reading learning.harshicorp.com and other sites.
+This sample is created by reading various sites.
 For your reading [Click Here](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway)

 AWS Lambda functions and API gateway are often used to create serverlesss applications.